 Your plan's mail-order service allows you to order up to a 90-day supply for most drugs.
 Specialty drugs are only available in a 30-day supply on most plans.
 Please check the benefits chart located at the front of this booklet to verify the maximum day supply limits in your plan for mail-order drugs.

-To get order forms and information about filling your prescriptions by mail, please call the Pharmacy Services number at the back of your Membership card.
+To get order forms and information about filling your prescriptions by mail, please call the Pharmacy Services number on the back cover of this Evidence of Coverage or at the back of your plan membership card.
 Usually a mail-order pharmacy order will get to you in no more than 14 days.
 Pharmacy processing time will average about two to five business days; however, you should allow additional time for postal service delivery.
 It is advisable for first-time users of the mail-order pharmacy to have at least a 30-day supply of medication on hand when a mail-order request is placed.
 If the prescription order has insufficient information, or if we need to contact the prescribing physician, delivery could take longer.